RSS

 Your advance will be the only money you will see.

-You can get as little as $5,000 or as much as $500,000, but either way, you’ll pay 15% of that to your agent, and the remainder will be paid in thirds or quarters over the next couple years.
-So you first need to “earn out” the advance, before any royalties will be paid.
+You can get as little as $5,000 or as much as $500,000, but either way, you’ll pay 15% of this amount to your agent, and the remainder will be paid in thirds or quarters over the next couple of years.
+So you first need to “earn out” the advance, before any royalties will be paid to you.

 .